 There are two GLAN ports on the motherboard.
 Each Gigabit Ethernet LAN port has two LEDs.
-The green LED indicates activity, while the Link LED may be green, amber or off to indicate the speed of the connection.
+The yellow Activity LED indicates activity, while the Link LED may be green, amber or off to indicate the speed of the connection.
 See the tables at right for more information.

-Rear View (when viewing from the rear side of the chassis)
+(Rear View:When viewing from the back of the system)

-GLAN Activity Indicator

-Color Status Definition

-Green Flashing Active Active

 GLAN Link Indicator

 LED Color Definition

-Off Off No Connection or 10 Mbps
+Off No Connection or 10 Mbps

-Gre Green (On) 100 Mbps
+Green 100 Mbps

-Am Amber (On) 1 Gbps
+Amber 1 Gbps